HomeEmployee Benefits ResourcesLeaves and Time OffHow to apply for stress leave in Alberta

 What is Stress Leave in Alberta?

 Stress leave in Alberta refers to a period of time off work that an employee takes to address and recover from stress-related health issues.
-While the term “stress leave” is not explicitly defined in Alberta’s employment legislation, it generally falls under the umbrella of personal and family responsibility leave or long-term illness and injury leave, as outlined in the Alberta Employment Standards Code.
+While the term stress leave is not explicitly defined in Alberta’s employment legislation, it can often fall under the broader categories of personal sickness or injury.

 The Employment Standards Code and the Alberta Human Rights Act primarily govern Alberta’s legal framework for stress leave.
-These pieces of legislation provide the foundation for employee rights and employer obligations when it comes to stress-related leave.
+They provide the foundation for employee rights and employer obligations regarding stress-related leave.

 Source: https://www.canada.ca/en/services/jobs/workplace/federal-labour-standards/leaves.html